dennissxz/data-science-handbook/38-ml-for-graph-data/11-descriptive-analysis.md

 ### Small World

 Often it is the case that one of the connected components in a graph G dominates the others in magnitude, in that it contains the vast majority of the vertices in $G$.
-We call it the giant component.
+We call it the **giant component**.
 Depending on the task at hand, it may be sensible to restrict attention to that component alone in carrying out further analysis and modeling.

 The giant component of many real-world networks enjoys the small world property.
 This concept is traced back to Stanley Milgram's experiment in 1960's: people are only separated by roughly six acquaintances (i.e., by 'six degrees of separation').
 That is, despite the enormous size of the giant component, the typical number of ‘hops’ along shortest paths between any two vertices would be quite small.